geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 ## The Good

-At it's core, the original article argues that rather than building incomplete pieces of a grand vision, start with a simple solution that already delivers real user value.
+At its core, the original article argues that rather than building incomplete pieces of a grand vision, start with a simple solution that already delivers real user value.
 Evolve testable, usable, lovable versions through feedback.
 This avoids wasted effort and leads to a better product than executing a